Jim Larkin (publisher): VVM's sex trafficking series

 Finally, in "What Nick Kristof Got Wrong: Village Voice Media Responds," VVM rebutted accusations made by frequent critic and New York Times columnist Nick Kristof, who interviewed a woman who claimed to have been sold as a minor by means of advertising uploaded onto Backpage.
 VVM pointed out that Backpage had not been in existence in the cities mentioned on the dates she was supposedly trafficked.
 The unsigned piece states: "Backpage dedicates hundreds of staff to screen adult classifieds in order to keep juveniles off the site and to work proactively with law enforcement in their efforts to locate victims.
 When the authorities have concerns, we share paperwork and records and help them make cases."

 Writing about Larkin and Lacey in an exclusive "inside look" at the federal case against them, published in August 2018, Reason senior editor Elizabeth Nolan Brown observed the following about the significance of the VVM sex-trafficking series in concert with Backpage's legal battles:"Perhaps most importantly, Lacey, Larkin, and their papers refused to sign onto the idea that America was in the midst of a child sex-trafficking epidemic or that Backpage was part of the problem.
-Village Voice reporters pushed back in print against New York Times columnist Nicholas Kristof's whopper-filled op-eds on Backpage, Ashton Kutcher's 'Real Men Don't Buy Sex' campaign, and emerging Super Bowl sex-trafficking myths."Despite these efforts, in 2011, the Village Voice in New York was protested by demonstrators accusing the paper of promoting sex trafficking, and a coalition of 36 clergies denounced the paper in a full-page ad in The New York Times.
+Village Voice reporters pushed back in print against New York Times columnist Nicholas Kristof's whopper-filled op-eds on Backpage, Ashton Kutcher's 'Real Men Don't Buy Sex' [sic] campaign, and emerging Super Bowl sex-trafficking myths."Despite these efforts, in 2011, the Village Voice in New York was protested by demonstrators accusing the paper of promoting sex trafficking, and a coalition of 36 clergies denounced the paper in a full-page ad in The New York Times.
 Negative news stories about Backpage were frequent.

 In a 2011 interview with David Carr of The New York Times, Lacey was defiant, saying, "I am beginning to like our odds.
 We have all these practicing politicians and concerned clergy after us.
 We must be doing something right."

 Larkin and Lacey decided to split the two entities in 2012, selling the newspapers to long-time company executives and taking Backpage solo.

 In an email to staff from both men explaining the decision, Larkin and Lacey stated, "This particular fight is important and not one that we intend to abandon.
 At the same time, Backpage's battles are an enormous distraction to publishers, editors and readers of Village Voice Media."